yoshinoa/obs_record/README.md

 - The module automatically starts recording when you enter combat and stops recording when the boss is defeated or the instance changes.
 - Filenames are automatically formatted based on the current dungeon, boss, and timestamp.
+- **Temporary Recordings**: By default, recordings are temporarily saved in a `Temp` folder.
+You can choose to save or delete the recording after the run.
+  - Use `/8 video save` to save the last temporary recording.
+  - Use `/8 video saveall` to toggle between automatically saving all recordings or treating them as temporary.

 Example file format:

 ```
 Tera/{DungeonName}/{BossName}_{PlayerName}_{ShortTimestamp}.mkv
 ```

+## Available Commands

+- **/8 video save**: Saves the last temporary recording.
+- **/8 video saveall**: Toggles the `saveAll` setting, which controls whether all recordings are automatically saved or treated as temporary.
+- **/8 video help**: Displays a help message with details on all available commands and settings.

 ## Troubleshooting